 Mendiants are simply French chocolate disks topped with nuts and dried fruits.

-Read on why they are called mendiants, how to pronounce them plus discover the recipe that is so easy to make at home.
+Read on why they are called mendiants, how to pronounce them, plus discover the recipe that' is's so easy to make.

-An easy and delicious decoration for chocolate cakes, Easter or Christmas holiday bakes and perfect for making macaron hats.
+They also make a delicious decoration for chocolate cakes, Easter or Christmas holiday bakes - and even make fun hats on macarons!

 What is the Meaning of the Word Mendiant?

-Mendiant (pronounced mon-dee-ong) literally means 'beggar' in French.
+Mendiant (pronounced, 'mon-dee-ong') in French literally means 'beggar' in English.

 History of Chocolate Mendiants

-So, according to French history, the traditional four mendicant monastic orders from the Middle Ages corresponds to their historical robe colours.
+According to French history in Larousse Gastronomique, the traditional four friar or mendicant monastic orders from 1272 corresponds to their historical robe colours.

 As a result, the mendiant recipe includes four traditional toppings to the chocolate disks: